Strawberry Almond Cake

 Remove the cakes from the cake pans and start the frosting.

-To make the frosting: In the bowl of a stand mixer fitted with the paddle attachment, add the butter, powdered sugar and vanilla extract.
+To make the frosting: In the bowl of a stand mixer fitted with the paddle attachment, add the butter, powdered sugar, vanilla extract, and almond milk as needed.
 Mix on low until combined, then speed mixer up to high for 1 minute or until light and fluffy.
 Scrape the sides of bowl and mix on high again.

 On a cake stand or spinner, place the first cake layer.
 Spread a small amount of frosting on top of the cake, but not as much as if you were going to fill the layer with frosting, just a thin layer.

 Next, go around the cake edge with the piping bag to create a boarder of frosting.
-Add the compote into the center of the frosting boarder.
+Add the strawberry jam into the center of the frosting boarder.
 The frosting boarder holds in the strawberry filling.
 Top with the second layer of cake.

 Crumb coat the cake (find tutorial here).
-Then frost the cake smooth.
+Then frost the sides of the cake, no need to frost the top as you'll be adding roses on top!

 Step 6

 Put the pink frosting in a piping bag with Ateco tip #846.
-Pipe roses on top of the cake.
-If you are using this decorating tip, all you have to do to create a rose is start in the center and in a spiral motion go around the middle where you started to create a rose.
+Pipe roses on top of the cake, starting around the edges of the cake and work your way in.
+Fill in any bare spots with dollops of frosting.
+To make a rose, simply start in the center and in a spiral motion go around the middle where you started to create a rose.
 It’s almost two full times around, working your way from the inside out.
 But, you can make the roses as big or as small as you want by simply going around the spiral more times.
+If you run out of frosting (as it sometimes happens) add more strawberry jam into the center of the cake!

 Baker's Tips